-Notify. is a finalist in the Designers Institute of New Zealand 2021 Best Awards!
+Notify. won a Bronze Pin at the Designers Institute of New Zealand 2021 Best Awards!
 Categorised under 'Design for Public Good'.
 See it on the website here.

 Touchpoint 1: Notify.
 Card

 The Notify Card is the first connection point users have with the Notify system, here we have a father and daughter arrive into urgent care, they are greeted by the receptionist, given a medical form and a Notify Card.
 This card is only used during the waiting room experience, patients return the card before leaving.
 A QR code provides a recognisable connection point for all, a common icon used following the COVID-19 response and is a tool most of us know how to use.
 Patients are to look for their personal ID number on the back of the card, this connects the patient to the the Notify Display Screen.